Outstanding colleague support right from the start with our bespoke induction

 Starting a new role in care, especially in a brand-new home, is an exciting opportunity to make a real difference.

-Over the last 25 years we’ve opened over 50 homes, giving us a wealth of experience in setting up new teams and seeing the importance of our support from day one.
+Over the last 25 years we’ve opened over 60 care homes, so we understand the importance of ensuring colleagues are supported from day one.

-That’s why we’ve developed a bespoke induction, lasting three weeks, designed to equip you with everything you need to deliver exceptional care and feel confident in your role.
+That’s why we’ve developed a bespoke induction, lasting three weeks, for colleagues joining one of our new care homes.
+It's designed to equip you with everything you need to deliver exceptional care and feel confident in your role.

 To give you a deeper insight into our bespoke induction we spoke to Steph, our Regional Trainer, who’s worked at Exemplar Health Care for over four years.